Automattic/jetpack/to-test.md

 We've also made some changes to the Form block.
 When you insert a new Form block, you can now choose to create one of our pre-built forms: RSVP, Registration, Appointment, or Feedback.

 Give it a try by creating a new Form block and picking one of the options.
 You can also play with the different customization options for each field once you've done so.
+One of the new options you can play with is the width of each field; this allows you to have multiple fields next to each other within a form.

 #### Subscriptions